-As newborn addiction to prescription medication — neonatal abstinence syndrom (NAS) — becomes more of a priority in hospitals, public health organizations and government, a new national study published in the Journal of the American Medical Association shows the issue deserves the attention: the number of addicted babies has tripled in just one decade.
+As newborn addiction to prescription medication — neonatal abstinence syndrome (NAS) — becomes more of a priority in hospitals, public health organizations and government, a new national study published in the Journal of the American Medical Association shows the issue deserves the attention: the number of drug-exposed babies has tripled in just one decade.

 The study found that between 2000 and 2009, the incidence of NAS among newborns increased from 1.20 to 3.39 per 1000 hospital births per year.
 Newborns with NAS were more likely than all other hospital births to have low birthweight and respiratory complications.

 Hospital charges for newborns with NAS also rose — from $39,400 in 2000 to $53,400 in 2009.

 In 2010, nearly nine out of every 1,000 babies born in Jacksonville and the four surrounding counties experienced newborn withdrawal, compared to six out of every 1,000 statewide.
 Long Neonatal Intensive Care Unit stays are the norm, as the babies can take days, weeks or months to fully detox.